 Can I set the appointment time for my students?

-No. The ATC sends an email to you and your student(s) with instructions regarding their test options.
-Students may choose to make an appointment or use our walk-in testing hours.
+No. The ATC sends an email to you and your student(s) with instructions for making an appointment.

 My student has accommodations, is this where they test?

 No. Students who receive any type of accommodation should be referred to the ADS Testing Center.

 No. The ATC only administers makeup exams on an individual basis for students with an excused absence from an in-class test.

 What if I need to extend a student’s deadline?

 You can update exam information by emailing firstname.lastname@example.org

 My student is having trouble registering for an appointment, what should I do? -OR-